 My list is just one of many you’ll find on the web recommending which coffeehouses to visit in the city.
 Lists like this are helpful and point you in the right direction, but they’re also subjective.
 While I invite you to visit as many of these cafes as you can, I also encourage you to seek out and discover new ones on your own.
 As much as I enjoyed their coffee, finding these hidden cafes was half the fun.

 With more time, I would have loved to spend the day aimlessly walking around the Old Quarter, trying to uncover as many of these hidden cafes as I could.
 As refined as their coffee culture is, I’m sure there are many, many more waiting to be discovered.

 Thanks for reading guys and I hope you have as much fun exploring Hanoi’s cafes as I did.
-Be sure to check out our Hanoi food guide as well to find the best places to eat in the city.
+Be sure to check out our food guide as well to find the best places to eat in Hanoi.

 We’re Backstreet Ambassadors so I was given a free coffee tasting tour by Backstreet Academy in exchange for an honest account of the experience.
 As always, all thoughts, words, and opinions expressed in this post are mine and mine alone.

 This article on the best cafes in Hanoi contains affiliate links, meaning we’ll earn a small commission if you make a purchase or booking at no extra cost to you.
 We really appreciate your support as it helps us keep this website going.
 Thank you!

 Nau (Nâu) and Bac Xiu (Bạc Xỉu) are ca phe sua (Cà phê sữa).
 They use condensed milk, Bac Xiu sweeter cause they add whole milk to it.
 Milk you say doesn't add up the special in Vietnamese coffee.